FOR IMMEDIATE RELEASE

-When Bob Harre heard about the Mision's career training vision, he sponsored the drive to introduce a Food Braiser into the Mission’s kitchen.
+When Bob Harre heard about the Mission's work-readiness vision, he sponsored the drive to introduce a Food Braiser into the Mission’s kitchen.
 As a first step, the Braiser cooking is in most professional kitchens today and it replaces the heavy demand on big grill ovens and soup kettle in that it provides continuous heat on all sides and top… not just from that bottom.
 This efficient cooking method allows you to prepare larger volumes of food faster but that’s only the beginning.
 This multiple heating system allows the natural nutrients of vegetables, and protein based ingredients to get locked during the preparation with relatively no loss during the cooking process.

 The Mission has a profound spiritual vision for helping one-another said Harre.
 When I met their Director, one of the first things he said to me was that “most people believe in a three-strike system for the lowly of society.
 I believe in giving people nine innings.
 Sure there are ups and downs’ in the game of life but what matters is the final score in the final inning.
 Shouldn’t we give people who are trying to figure their life out more chances than we give professional baseball players?”

 “That stuck with me “said Bob and he got to thinking about the Mission's goals for rebuilding the human spirit and training people with employable job skills might be a great place to utilize his skills and experience.
 “I love the Work Readiness concept and want to help the Mission create a program in this kitchen that resembles real-world kitchen scenarios.
 I can only hope others will join me in realizing that vision.
 This Braiser is the first component in creating a real professional kitchen for people to train on.
 Imagine what it does for the spirit when someone can actually feed himself.
-That’s what training in a professional kitchen could do… open doors to jobs in the food service industry.
+That’s what working in a professional kitchen could do… open doors to jobs in the food service industry.
 "I really hope more people from the business community will look at what this Mission is doing to help the homeless, and positive impact taking place in the community and get involved."

 For interviews and quotes please contact relating to this story,